Time to read:5 minutes

 Then hang outfits together using a pop can tab to turn individual hangers into double ones.
 Or, for casual outfits, roll them together (with underwear and socks) and stash them in a hanging pocket shoe organizer.

-Storage containers under the bed are a great way to take advantage of unused space and keep your child from stashing dirty dishes, trash, or other messes down there.
-Stash out-of-season clothing in them, or even board games and jigsaw puzzles.
+Storage containers under the bed are a great way to take advantage of unused space and keep your child from stashing dirty dishes and trash down there.
+Keep out-of-season clothing in them, or even board games and jigsaw puzzles.

 If you don’t use clear containers, be sure to label them so you can easily find what you’re looking for without having to pull out one after another.